 wanted to take this moment to thank you for your diligent work ethics

 and skills."
 You should make sure to note what they are doing that is so

 great such as finishing projects ahead of schedule or completing extra

 work that isn't normally in their job description.

 Be sure to keep the letter thoughtful and kind and make note of what they did to specifically earn the letter.
 Sometimes just knowing that the boss appreciates a person is more important than a bonus or gift from the office.
-Start now and go the extra mile yourself and send out an employee appreciation letter this month and see how much better your employees work for you.
+Start now and go the extra mile yourself and priovide an appreciation letter this month and see how much better your employees work for you.

 Thank you and May God bless you!